m-rossello/Hephaetron/README.md

 ## Usage

 Each script is accompanied by detailed usage instructions and examples.
 Refer to the README files within individual script directories for specific guidance.

+## Contact

+For more info, support, or to send your favorite cat memes, email Maria at [Maria Rossello](mailto:mariarossello@ub.edu)